MuckFest obstacle races, mud run, and OCR information, distance, cost, dates, calendar, discounts, obstacles, reviews, and more

 Runners are encouraged to form teams and conquer the mud with friends.
 After crossing the finish line, they’ll celebrate together in the MuckFestival area with a free beer and snacks, while rehashing their muddy shenanigans.
 Spectators are free, and so is their front-row seat for the Start, Finish and several signature obstacles.
 Even the little ones get their own muddy play area called Lil’ Muckers.

 Upcoming MuckFest EventsClick an event name to view the event details.
 Scroll past this, or click here to see the review section

 - Race discount More info

-(Scroll up to see a list of upcoming events for MuckFest MS)
+(Scroll up to see a list of upcoming events for MuckFest)

 Awesome Mud Run

 This is the most fun I have ever had at a race.
 Everyone was so excited to be there: the runners, volunteers, and other organizers.
 The MC is amazing, he was hilarious and very engaging, and the "walk on water" challenge was my favorite.
 Anyone can do the race; the obstacles provide some challenge but are not super difficult, and if you need to you can skip an obstacle.
 Many people with MS participate and are mailed blue bandanas prior to the event.
 The free food afterwards (burgers, hot dogs, veggie wraps, etc) and free beer were awesome.
 Overall the event is very well organized and is a blast!
 I can't wait to go again next year!